Military service: Netherlands

-The Netherlands established conscription for a territorial militia in 1814, simultaneously establishing a standing army which was to be manned by volunteers only.
+The Netherlands established conscription for a territorial militia in 1814, simultaneously establishing a standing army which was to be composed of volunteers only.
 However, lack of sufficient volunteers caused the two components to be merged in 1819 into a "cadre-militia" army, in which the bulk of troops were conscripts, led by professional officers and NCOs.
 This system remained in use until the end of the Cold War.
 Between 1991 and 1996, the Dutch armed forces phased out their conscript personnel and converted to an all-volunteer force.
 The last conscript troops were inducted in 1995 and demobilized in 1996.
 Formally, the Netherlands has not abolished conscription; that is to say, the laws and systems which provide for the conscription of armed forces personnel remain in place, and Dutch citizens can still, theoretically, be mobilized in the event of a national emergency.
 From 2017, the obligation has been extended to women as well as men.